Learn the terms and processes involved in pulling treasure from the furnace fire

 Before starting a production run, it is helpful to know some of the terms and methods from the foundry floor.

 A mold is a cavity in a material that receives liquid metal and produces a cooled object in the shape of that cavity.
-Molds can be simple, such as the forms used to create ingots of metal, like a loaf pan forms bread, but most molds are for more complex shapes.
-These molds will be made in two parts.
-A pattern, or what the object is supposed to look like, is imprinted into the mold material.
-Half of the pattern is imprinted on one side of the mold and half on the other, and the halves are clamped together before the mold is filled.
+Molds can be simple.
+The forms used to create ingots of metal are like loaf pans, with the metal simply poured inside and left to cool.
+Most molds are for more complex shapes and are based on a pattern.
+The pattern imprinted into a split mold.
+Half of the pattern is imprinted on one side of the mold and half on the other, and then the halves are clamped together before the mold is filled.
 By making the mold in two parts, the pattern can be withdrawn before filling.
+These molds can be made with a horizontal split

 If a mold is supposed to have internal spaces or holes, a core is often made.
 These cores are shaped like the internal space.
 The cores are usually held in place by extending past the casting and being held in place through core prints, which suspends the core like a bridge between two banks.
 The empty spaces around the core will fill with metal, and the core will be removed from the final casting, leaving a hole where it once was.
 If the core is very long, it might be supported by chaplets to prop it up.
 These are usually made of the same metal as the final casting as they sit in the space that will flood with material and become part of the final casting.